-3.3.
-Program Response to the KAAB Conditions and Procedures
+3.3 Program Response to the KAAB Conditions and Procedures

-A professional degree program must respond to each of the 10 criteria enumerated in section 2 and the requirements described in the subsections.
-The program must also demonstrate the result of the program's self-assessment, a detailed plan of execution of, and proof that the program adequately satisfied the criteria listed in the section 2 (Conditions for Accreditation of the KAAB C&P(2013)).
+A professional degree program must respond to each of the 9 criteria enumerated in section 2 and the requirements described in the subsections.
+The program must also demonstrate the result of the program's self-assessment, a detailed plan of execution of, and proof that the program adequately satisfied the criteria listed in the section 2 (Conditions for Accreditation of the KAAB C&P(2018)).

 The conditions for accreditation are enumerated below.
 Refer to section 2.
 Conditions for Accreditation for detail.

-Part I. KAAB P Perspectives on Architectural Education
+Part I. KAAB Perspectives on Architectural Education

-- 2.1 KAAB Perspectives on Architectural Education - 2.1.1 Architectural Education and the Institution - 2.1.2 Architecture Education and the Students - 2.1.3 Architecture Education, Qualification to Practice, and Registration - 2.1.4 Architectural Education and the Profession - 2.1.5 Architecture Education and Society
+- 2.1 KAAB Perspectives on Architectural Education - 2.1.1 Architectural Education and the Institution - 2.1.2 Architecture Education and the Students - 2.1.3 Architecture Education and the Architect - 2.1.4 Architecture Education and Society